shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 In the sgtk API, we need to be able to store important details about the entities we are working with, and share it with apps or other processes so they can operate in a contextually aware way.

-The [`Context` class](https://developer.shotgunsoftware.com/tk-core/core.html#context) fulfils this purpose, by acting as a container for this information.
+The [`Context` class](https://developer.shotgunsoftware.com/tk-core/core.html#context) fulfills this purpose, by acting as a container for this information.
 You can store the `Task`, `Step`, `entity` (such as a `Shot` or `Asset`), `Project`, and current `HumanUser` within an instance of the class, among a few other things.

 You can create as many different context objects as you like in a given session however when there is running engine present there is a concept of a single current context, which the engine keeps track of.